 I had this whole thing typed up about all these life-y bits and frustrations.
 Then Mark and I took a trip to the dump on Monday.
 It was rainy, cold and the wind would pelt you in the face when you just got around to forgetting about it.
 I was chucking gnarly old tree roots and heaps of lath into a giant, depressing garbage bin, next to 5 equally depressing garbage bins, when I realized that my glance needed re-adjustment.
-I was steady-bummed for a while because the whole renovation situation felt a bit unfamiliar and outside of my immediate grasp.
-There were a lot of comments tossed around that went to the tune of “WHY did we buy this piece-of-shit house?!”
+I had been bummed for a while because the whole renovation situation felt a bit unfamiliar and outside of my immediate grasp.
+There were a lot of defeatist comments being thrown around.

-Except… it totally isn’t a piece of shit.
-I keep forgetting that there is an entire universe of vivid and ecstatic energy bundled up within the vicinity of my cardiovascular system/chest cavity.
+I keep forgetting that there is an entire universe of vivid and ecstatic energy bundled up within.
 I’ve been thinking small, that I’m small, that we’re small, that everything else is too big.
 Then, on that miserable day at the dump, I realized it’s kind of amazing to be uncomfortable, to be far flung outside of your cozy, blanket-wrapped elements.
-I’m learning heaped handfuls of life-y things every day.
+I’m learning a lot.
 We’re gaining strength, understanding and stretching a little bit deeper all the time.
 The frequency of it just takes a little getting used to.
 Anyway we’re still here, I’m embracing my inner “big-ness” and now there’s a little bit of cake too.